hchorfi/js_adventure/README.md

 in this repo you can find all my steps, notes, problems during js lerning path to prepare my self for the MERN stack

-* sep 1 : coplete the js foundamentale from this cours https://www.udemy.com/course/the-complete-javascript-course/
+* sep 1 : coplete the js foundamentales from this cours https://www.udemy.com/course/the-complete-javascript-course/